Guide to handling relational databases with Prisma, NestJS and GraphQL

 This article was about how we arranged several technologies and frameworks (GraphQL, NestJs, Prisma) together to build up our backend infrastructure.
 Some of the principles explained here are guidelines for our development team.

 We used a very simplistic example to illustrate this article.
-However, if you love contributing to complex applications and desire to be involved in developing such systems, from design to deployment, you might want to join us!
+However, if you love contributing to complex applications and desire to be involved in developing such systems, from design to deployment, you might want to join the Escape team!